CMU-313/nodebb-f24-team-blue/UserGuide.md

 3. **Verify the Notification Email:**
    - Check the topic creator's email inbox for the notification.
    - Ensure the email contains the reply content, topic title, and a valid link to the reply.
+   - This email might go to spam so check that!

 #### Automated Tests